 As a professional tall ship sailor in the U.S. Coast Guard, he learned the intricacies of literally hundreds of moving pieces working together.
 That experience brought about the formal organization of volunteers around a topsail ketch in Southern California as he became Commodore of Friends of Argus,

-In his litigation career, with more than 35 years experience as resolution specialist guiding over 4,000 businesses through the litigation process, if a case from his firm was resolvable before trial, it was resolved.
-Specialties were Eminent Domain, Construction, and IRS assistance.
-The national credential of Certified Paralegal further assured clients of an attention to detail that helped move their case forward.
+In his litigation career, with more than 35 years experience as a Law Firm Administrator guiding over 4,000 businesses through the litigation process, if a case from his firm was resolvable before trial, it was resolved.
+His specialties were Business, Human Resources, Eminent Domain, Construction, and IRS assistance.
+The national credential of Certified Paralegal further assured clients of attention to detail that helped move their case forward.

 That work required digging into a client’s business at an intimate level that brought insights to its weakness and operational needs so that potential future litigation was mitigated.

 Working as a volunteer in the Santa Ana Urban Area for the DHS Urban Area Strategic Initiative brought amazing and rewarding success in bringing businesses together to help each other.
 Several businesspeople realized that as responsible business-people their purpose is to help themselves until First Responders arrive.

 On 9/11/2008, with the help and encouragement of several leaders, Bill established BERT – Emergency Operations Management.
 With his innate ability and experience to bond with all sizes of businesses and all levels of management, the common description is one of “..making the material come alive” He is a nationally certified Emergency Operations Professional from ACAC.org.